 An eCheck can originate from a paper check.
-The merchant can scan it through an image capturing device (electronic check conversion) and, as mandated by the Electronic Funds Transfer Act, notify the customer of the consequently faster processing time.
+The merchant scans it through an image capturing device (electronic check conversion) and, as mandated by the Electronic Funds Transfer Act, notifies the customer of the consequently faster processing time.
 After electronic check conversion, the physical check is voided and returned to the customer along with a receipt.

 eChecks Offer Many Benefits Over Their Paper Counterparts:

 - save the time it takes to go to the bank and prepare deposit slips